 Become an Authorized User

-If they are willing, having a family member or partner add you as an authorized user on their credit card is a fantastic way to build credit or improve credit with minimal hassle.
+If they are willing, having a family member or partner add you as an authorized user on their credit card is one of the many ways to build credit or improve credit with minimal hassle.
 When you become an authorized user on someone else’s credit card, that person’s payment history gets added to your report.

 If the primary user has a good history and makes all their payments on time, it will reflect on your credit and make a marked improvement soon.